 The intent of the proposed amendments to the ATR is to ensure that they set clear obligations that remain relevant in relation to existing and emerging business practices, that the demands associated with compliance are only as high as necessary to achieve the regulations’ purposes, and that the regulations facilitate efficient and effective identification and correction of non-compliance.

-The amendments will impact air carriers, air travelers in Canada and insurance companies.
+The amendments will impact air carriers, air travellers in Canada and insurance companies.
 Air carriers will bear the cost of increased insurance premiums as a result of the updated minimum liability insurance requirements, and will be given a two-year transition period to adjust before the requirements come into force.
 Carriers will also benefit from alignment of regulations with current industry practices and reduced administrative burden.
 Air travellers in Canada will benefit from the greater assurance and financial security resulting from increased minimum insurance requirements.
 Insurance companies will generate more revenue from increased premiums related to higher minimum coverage requirements, but also have more financial exposure in the event of an incident.

 This amendment is expected to have no significant impacts on international trade.